-2.1.4.2 Maximum External Speakers Connected to the Aux Amp
+2.1.4.2 Maximum External Speakers Connected to the AUX Amp

-The aux amplifier only drives external speakers and may drive up to TWO 4Ω or FOUR 8Ω external speakers per channel.
+The AUX amplifier only drives the AUX speakers and may drive up to TWO 4Ω or FOUR 8Ω speakers per channel.

-2.1.5 Controlling the Volume of the External Speakers
+2.1.5 Controlling the Volume of the AUX Speakers

-Since the system has two separate preamps the volume for the internal and external speakers can be controlled independently.
+Since the system has two separate preamps the volume for the MAIN and AUX speakers can be controlled independently.
 This is true of the tone controls (bass, treble, and loudness) as well.

-The volume controls on the display board and on the wired remote have a switch to select between main and aux.
-When set to 'main', the volume (and tone, if present) buttons control the main volume (or tone).
-Likewise, when set to 'aux', the buttons will adjust the aux volume or tone.
+The volume controls on the DKB and the wired remote have a switch to select between MAIN or AUX.
+When set to 'MAIN', the volume (and tone, if present) buttons control the main volume or tone.
+Likewise, when set to 'AUX', the buttons will adjust the AUX volume or tone.

-Two modes are available to set the relationship of the aux volume control to main (see section 7.1, Aux Preamp Control, for an explanation of how to select the desired mode).
-The aux volume control may be independent, where it operates identically to but independently of the main control, or it may be linked, where it is directly related to the main level.
-In a location where the external speakers are in the same room as the jukebox the aux volume should usually be linked to the main control so that one adjustment controls all speakers.
-In a location where the external speakers are in a separate room, the aux control should usually be independent, so that the volume in the two rooms may be set individually.
+Two modes are available to set the relationship between the MAIN and AUX volume (see section 7.1, AUX Preamp Control, for an explanation of how to select the desired mode).
+The AUX volume control may be independent, where it operates identically, but independently of the MAIN control, or it may be linked, where it is directly related to the MAIN volume.
+In a location where the AUX speakers are in the same room as the MAIN speakers, the AUX volume should usually be linked to the MAIN volume so that one adjustment controls all speakers.
+In a location where the AUX speakers are in a separate room, the AUX volume should usually be independent, so that the volume in the two rooms may be set individually.

-When the aux control is set to be independent it can be set to any volume from o (off) to 40 (full).
-The setting of the main volume control will have no affect on the volume of the aux amps.
+When the AUX volume is set to be independent it can be set to any volume from 0 (off) to 40 (full).
+The setting of the MAIN volume will have no affect on the volume of the AUX amps.

-When the aux volume control is linked to the main volume control the aux control may be set to any value from 0% to 250% (in increments of 2%).
-What this means is that for any setting of the main control, the aux control will be some percentage of it.
-For example, if the aux control is set to 80% then whatever the main volume setting, the aux volume will be 80% of it.
-Likewise, if the aux control is set to 150% then the aux volume will always be 150% of the main setting (up to its maximum value).
-This enables the volume of the location to be controlled by the main volume control only, while maintaining the correct volume relationship between the cabinet and external speakers.
+When the AUX volume is "LINKED TO MAIN" the AUX volume may be set to any value from 0% to 250% (in increments of 2%).
+What this means is that for any setting of the MAIN volume, the AUX volume will be some percentage of it.
+For example, if AUX is set to 80% then whatever the MAIN volume is, the AUX volume will be 80% of it.
+Likewise, if AUX is set to 150% then the AUX volume will always be 150% of the MAIN setting (up to its maximum value).
+This enables the volume of the location to be controlled by the MAIN volume only, while maintaining the correct volume relationship between the MAIN and AUX speakers.